lempartmar/ManagementSystemUniversity/README.md

 ## Description

-System in question was developed as a part of the Databases in Microsoft SQL Management Studio course.
+System was developed as a part of the Databases in Microsoft SQL Management Studio course.
 The work was oriented towards creating a dissertation management system.
 After prior arrangements, the author may disclose a comprehensive project report.

 ## Within the framework of the project, a scheme of the database at the conceptual level was developed